navis-org/fafbseg-py/docs/source/tutorials/flywire_secret.rst

   >>> import fafbseg
   >>> fafbseg.flywire.set_chunkedgraph_secret("ghd2nfk67kdndncf5kdmsqwo8kf23md6")

 That's it, you're done!
-You should now be able to query the flywire dataset.
+You should now be able to query the FlyWire dataset.